We recommend that you upgrade to the latest version of your browser.

 Natascha Hansen, Msc.
 Physiotherapist Specialist and FoU-leader, Unicare Jeløy

-Harald Kåre Engan
+Harald Kåre Engan, FoU-leader, Unicare

 Trine Bathen, Occupational Therapy Specialist, Sunnaas Rehabilitation Hospital